 Flow A (High intent): Full Onboarding → Trial Conversion

-Flow B (Medium intent): Skip Onboarding → Explore -> Trial
+Flow B (Medium intent): Skip Onboarding → Register -> Explore limited features -> Trial

 For users who want to explore before committing